ONIGIRIIII/Vancouver-City-FC-Case-Study/README.md

 - Stadium utilization 40%+
 - International sales recovery to 20%

-### Critical Success Factors
-1. **Executive Commitment**: C-suite alignment and resource allocation
-2. **Cross-Functional Teams**: Break down silos between departments
-3. **Data Infrastructure**: Unified customer view and real-time analytics
-4. **Change Management**: Staff training and cultural transformation
-5. **Fan Communication**: Transparent updates on improvements
-6. **Agile Approach**: Test, learn, iterate quickly
-7. **Partner Selection**: Choose vendors who share the vision

 ## 📝 Conclusion

 Vancouver City FC has significant untapped revenue potential across its three core pillars.
-By implementing our data-driven recommendations, the club can achieve a $4M revenue uplift while strengthening its community ties and expanding its global reach.
+By implementing our data driven recommendations, the club can achieve a $4M revenue uplift while strengthening its community ties and expanding its global reach.
 The key to success lies in balancing innovation with the club's traditional values, ensuring sustainable growth that benefits both the organization and its passionate fanbase.

 ## 📎 Appendix